Project Y: Project Alberta

 Assembly of a Fat Man unit was a complex operation involving personnel from the High Explosive, Pit, Fusing and Firing teams.
 To prevent the assembly building from becoming overcrowded and thereby causing an accident, Parsons limited the numbers allowed inside at any time.
 Personnel waiting to perform a specific task had to wait their turn outside the building.
 The first Fat Man pre-assembly, known as F13, was assembled by 31 July, and expended in a drop test the next day.
 This was followed by F18 on 4 August, which was dropped the next day.
 Three sets of Fat Man pre-assemblies, designated F31, F32, and F33, arrived on B-29s of the 509th Composite Group and 216th Army Air Forces Base Unit on 2 August.
 On inspection, the high explosive blocks of F32 were found to be badly cracked and unserviceable.
 The other two were assembled, with F33 earmarked for a rehearsal and F31 for operational use.

 Parsons, as the weaponeer, was in command of the Hiroshima mission.
 With Second Lieutenant Morris R. Jeppson of the 1st Ordnance Squadron, he inserted the Little Boy's powder bags in the Enola Gay's bomb bay in flight.
 Before climbing to altitude on approach to the target, Jeppson switched the three safety plugs between the electrical connectors of the internal battery and the firing mechanism from green to red.
 The bomb was then fully armed.
 Jeppson monitored its circuits.
 Four other members of Project Alberta flew on the Hiroshima mission.
 Luis Alvarez, Harold Agnew and Lawrence H. Johnston were on the instrument plane The Great Artiste.
 They dropped "Bangometer" canisters to measure the force of the blast, but this was not used to calculate the yield at the time.
 Bernard Waldman was the camera operator on the observation aircraft.
 He was equipped with a special high-speed Fastax movie camera with six seconds of film in order to record the blast.
-Unfortunately, Waldman forgot to open the camera shutter, and no film was exposed.
+Waldman forgot to open the camera shutter, and no film was exposed.
 Other members of the team flew to Iwo Jima in case Enola Gay was forced to land there, but this was not required.